 A study measuring reproductive hormone levels from NHANES participants in order to understand trends in hormone levels that occur in the general U.S. population

-Studies to assess methods for measurement of estrogens and estrogen metabolites
+Studies to assess methods for measurement of estrogens/estrogen metabolites, androgens/androgen metabolites, pregnenolone, and progesterone/progesterone metabolites

 A study to investigate to what extent blood (circulating) concentrations of sex hormones represent concentrations within the prostate